 A comparison video is where you get to brag on your brand, increasing brand awareness.
 Is there a certain competitor that’s dominating your industry but you know your product is way better?
 If so, then create a comparison video highlighting what it is about your product that makes it better than your competitor’s.
 Even if your product costs more, consumers are typically willing to pay the difference if they know for sure that your product can better meet their needs.
 Remember, your customer has a pain point, aka a problem.
 A comparison video is your chance to show how and why your product can solve the problem much better than the competitor’s product.

-Decision Stage Video Content
+Decision Stage Types of Video Marketing Content

 Congratulations!
 You’ve successfully moved some of your leads to the bottom of the funnel, and now it’s time work even harder to ensure they decide to buy from your brand.
 Once leads have made their way to the bottom of the funnel, they are dangling on the fence of whether to make a purchase.
 Many of them have already decided to buy a product or service, they just don’t know which brand to buy from.
 All it takes is a slight push once they’re in the decision stage in order to get them to buy from you.
 A special promotion or discount are key to getting them to choose your brand.